KohlbacherLab/CLAUDIO/module03/README.md

 # Module 03 - Overlapping peptide sequence analysis tool

-## Usage

 ### The CLI - Command Line Interface
-**Input**

-This tool requires a csv-file containing multiple observed cross-linking interactions.
-Two columns have to contain uniprot ids for each interacting residue, two columns have to contain the observed peptides for each interacting residue and two columns have to contain the crosslinked lysin's position within the full sequence (alternative: fill these with Nans, but add two columns with the lysin's positions in the respective peptides).

-**Output**

-This tool will return a single csv-file containing the results of the ops analysis tool as well as three histograms showing the results in detail.
 ```
 > python3 claudio_ops.py [-i <filepath>] [-p <"projection_dict">] [-s <True/False>] [-o <directorypath>]